quasarbright/tic-tac-toe/design/central-server.md

 maybe use actors! esp with a global lobby store. but actors don't work very well with request and response. could try to make an extension of actors that does though.

+i wonder how racket handles concurrent method calls. i'd be worried about concurrent list mutations, but other stuff should be fine.

 need some way of propagating disconnects?

 data model for server side: